REVIEWS OF DR. SCHULER

 A Morton’s Toe can cause lower back pain by causing Pronation or Myofascial Pain.

 Dr. Janet Travell wrote that if your foot is not working right because of Morton’s Toe it can cause many muscles to be stressed and injured.
 One of these muscles is the Gluteus Medius of the lower back.
 If this muscle gets strained it can cause you to have lower back pain, also known as lumbago (very old term).
 The Morton’s Toe may be causing your Gluteus Medius Muscle to be strained.
-Lower back pain relief can be accomplished by treating the Morton’s Toe problems.
+Lower back pain relief can be accomplished by treating the Morton’s Toe problems and also giving the proper foot care

 Drawing of pain pattern in the lower back based on Dr. Janet Travell book Myofascial Pain & Dysfunction